Ampersand25/Store-Management-System/README.md

 - the app contains the following Qt modules: Qt Core, Qt GUI and Qt Widgets
 - configuration was set to debug when creating the app
 - platform is x64
-- "Info tipuri" button is not enabled (is disabled) when saving the products/items in a database, which means that both "Tipuri produse" and "Histograma tipuri produse" windows will be unavailable

 <hr>